getsidetrack/swiftui-pipify/README.md

 10.15 in 2019 and tvOS 14 most recently in 2020.
 It provides users with the ability to view video content while using other applications, for example watching a YouTube video while reading tweets.

-Dockable expands on this feature by essentially creating a video stream from a SwiftUI view.
+Pipify expands on this feature by essentially creating a video stream from a SwiftUI view.
 We take a screenshot of your view anytime it updates and push this through a series of functions in Apple's AVKit.
 From these screenshots which we turn into a video stream, we can launch picture-in-picture mode.

-From a user's perspective, the view is docked in a layer above the application.
+From a user's perspective, the view is moved in a window above the application.
 Video controls may be visible and can be hidden by tapping on them.
-Users can close the overlay at any time.
-A pause button can be shown, but does nothing.
+Users can temporarily hide or close the picture-in-picture window at any time.

-There is no reason to believe that any of this breaks Apple's App Store guidelines, but it's definitely not an expected use case and so developers should proceed with caution.
+⚠️ There is no reason to believe that this functionality breaks Apple's App Store guidelines.
+There are examples of apps on the App Store which use this functionality ([Example](https://apps.apple.com/us/app/minispeech-live-transcribe/id1576069409)), but there has also been cases of apps being rejected for misuse of the API ([Example](https://twitter.com/palmin/status/1440719449468772361)).

-⚠️ I haven't found an Apple App Store guideline which explicitly prevents this sort of behaviour, but there is
-[precedence](https://twitter.com/palmin/status/1440719449468772361) which suggests that extra evidence or functionality may be necessary to get it approved by Apple.
-Developers should proceed with caution.
+We recommend that developers proceed with caution and consider what the best experience is for their users.
+You may want to explore ways of implementing sound into your application.

 ## Thanks